BBC Sport: Football

 The BBC shares the rights to the FIFA World Cup and the UEFA European Championship with ITV.
 A near equal split of group stage and knockout stage games are shown, including a semi-final and the final is shown on both networks.
 The BBC aired all its matches from the 2018 World Cup in 4K UHD and VR to a limited number of viewers subject to bandwidth.

-The BBC shows highlights of the Premier League on Match of the Day which has been hosted by Gary Lineker since 1999.
+The BBC shows highlights of the Premier League on Match of the Day which is hosted by Kelly Cates, Mark Chapman, and Gabby Logan.
 Match of the Day 2 and Match of the Day 2 Extra, are presented by Mark Chapman.
 Alex Scott hosts Football Focus every Saturday lunchtime before Jason Mohammad presents Final Score every Saturday afternoon.
 Pundits for Match of the Day as well as co-commentators include Alan Shearer, Robbie Savage, Chris Sutton, Don Hutchison, Mark Lawrenson, Danny Murphy, Kevin Kilbane, Jermaine Jenas, Martin Keown, Stephen Warnock, Rio Ferdinand, Matthew Upson, Alex Scott, Faye White, Sue Smith, Lucy Ward, Chris Waddle, Cese Fabregas, Ian Wright and Tony Pulis while commentators include Guy Mowbray, Steve Wilson, Jonathan Pearce, Simon Brotherton, Steve Bower, Dave Woods, Vicki Sparks, Jacqui Oatley, Alistair Mann, Conor McNamara, Dan O'Hagan, Mark Tompkins, Martin Fisher, Gary Bloom, John Roder, Mark Scott, Chris Wise, Robyn Cowen, Tom Gayle, Steven Wyeth and Pien Muelensteen.

-The BBC also broadcasts live coverage of the FA Cup and will do so until 2025.
+The BBC also broadcasts live coverage of the FA Cup and will do so until 2026.

 Cricket

 On 30 June 2017 it was announced that live cricket would be returning to BBC TV for the first time in 21 years.
-The BBC regained rights to highlights of all England's home Tests, ODIs and T20Is.
-They also have live broadcasts of two home T20 matches per season, plus 10 matches from The Hundred.
-Coverage also includes England Women for whom they will broadcast one home T20 and 8 matches from The Hundred.
-Today At The Test, the BBC's test cricket highlights programme is presented by Isa Guha alongside commentators, Michael Vaughan, Phil Tufnell, Ebony Rainford-Brent, Mark Ramprakash and James Anderson.
+The BBC has rights to highlights of all England's home Tests, ODIs and T20Is until 2028.
+They also have live broadcasts of eight men's and eight women's matches from The Hundred.
+Today At The Test, the BBC's Test cricket highlights programme is presented by Isa Guha alongside commentators, Michael Vaughan, Phil Tufnell, Ebony Rainford-Brent, Alastair Cook and James Anderson.
 Jonathan Agnew and Alison Mitchell also contributed to commentary as well as, presenter, Isa Guha.
 Regularly, a guest co-commentator will join the team from the touring side.
+Between 2020 and 2024, the BBC showed live coverage of two England men's and two England women's T20 internationals on an annual basis.
 On 30 August 2020, the BBC broadcast the second England vs Pakistan Twenty20 International, its first live cricket broadcast for 21 years.